levelup-enterprises/levelup-php/README.md

 - All ajax calls are only allowed access to the SRC root directory
   - Adjust the const **SCRIPTS** in the config file to change location.
-  - All other files are off limit.
+  - All other files are off limits.
 - All ajax calls are ran through header authentication automatically.

 ## Happy building!